BobbyESP/Spowlo/README.md

 </div>

 # ANNOUNCEMENT: REMAKE COMING!
-I'm making a library to be able to download songs from Spotify, called [spotdl-android](https://github.com/BobbyESP/spotdl-android/).
-When that library is finished I'll probably remake this app having as principal function download songs, albums, playlists... and the Spotify mods downloading as one more of it's features.
-I hope you understand it!
-Thank you!
+I have made a library to be able to download songs from Spotify called [spotdl-android](https://github.com/BobbyESP/spotdl-android/).
+Now that it's done, I'm remaking Spowlo in a branch of this repo, called [remake-2](https://github.com/BobbyESP/Spowlo/tree/remake-2) ("remake" branch will be deleted because it was a lot easier re-creating the project from zero than deleting things kek).
+So stay tuned about it!

-Update: I've finished the library, so that means that the rewrite is finally coming!
+If you want to get more info or just talk/ask me or our community, join our [telegram group](https://t.me/spowlo_chatroom)

 # 📣 NOTICE
 ### The app has been approved by Google!